powercodeacademy/phrg-blog-and-presentation/README.md

 Before you import your post to Medium, create a new Markdown file and use that to create your first draft.
 Remember to use upticks to create block and inline code snippets.
 [Markdown to Medium](http://markdowntomedium.com/) is a great tool to change your Markdown into something that Medium will understand.

 Wondering how to add images and videos to your post?
 Google has answers for you :).
 Your instructor may too, he is learning Medium right now as well.
+Some online tools that may help are [Grammarly](https://www.grammarly.com) and the [Hemmingway Editor](http://www.hemingwayapp.com).

 ## Presentation

 [Speaking.io](https://speaking.io/) is a superb resource on creating good presentations.
+While to help people deliver full technical talks, all the content on this site is excellent.
 You can find the author's (Zach Holman's) *Talk on Talks* right [here](https://www.youtube.com/watch?v=YVb2GsJHejo).
 Read over this website and watch Zach's talk to get an idea how to immediately make your first mini-presentation fantastic.

 Your presentation will be what is called a "Lightning Talk".
-Meaning, it will not be a full length technical presentation as described in the video above.
+Meaning, it will not be a full length technical presentation like the video linked above.
 It should just aim to be an informative blurb about 5 minutes in length.

-Although short, your presentation should employ at least 3 slides of info.
+Although short, your presentation should employ at least 3 different slides of info.
 At Power, we use Mac computers and thus use the Keynote application to create slide decks.